Jugendhackt/fakewolf/README.md

 		-run the files and be happy

 ## Game:
-	We created this Game to show how we see Fake News and how this articals can influenc us.
+We created this Game to show how we are being influenced by fake news.
 The Code is a game wich you can play together in a group.
 This group can be a room in realty or you send the roomID to outher frends and than you can play together.

 ### course of the game:
 **On the first site**

-you get card with real news.
-You read the card in a certain time.
-When the time is over you will send to the next page.
+You get a card with real news, we pulled from the net using NewsAPI.
+You are given a certain time to read the card.
+When the time is over you will be sent to the next page.

 **On the second page**

-you write a headline for a news paper.
-You get a camp from journalist and write then the headline.
-The camps you can get are populist or a normal journalist.
-When you are populist you write a headline with a hight Fake News input.
-The game shows you a card with words, a few words must stand in your hadline.
-When you use more, the pointscore run higher.
-We also send little inforamtion cards with some more Infos to give you some help in the vote part.
+You write a headline for a news paper.
+You are assigned one of two teams, either the journalists or the populists.
+If you are a populist you write a headline with that contains fake news.
+The game shows you a selection of keywords, a few words must be written in your hadline.
+If you are using more than needed, you will gain more points.
+The game is sending random informations during the game that might be helpfil the detect fake news.

 **On the last page**

-is a vote were you chose who wrote a Fake News headline and how a normal.
-You can talk with your player.
-For this we make a chat.
-For the vote you see cards with the headlines and you choose the Fake News headlines.
-You win when your group have a election results over 50%.
+In the last game pahse you will have to decide on a certain article which you think might be fake news, if you are a populist you of course want to choose the real news.The player with the most votes on his article gets kicked from the game.
+You can talk with the other players.
+For this we made an ingame chat.

 ## We hope that you will have fun when you play it :)